 I was at a loss for words—especially since this happened in a yoga environment, a supposed safe haven from judgment and hate.
 I had struggled with an eating disorder for eight years, and had found a good place—but these comments shook me and I began to question all of the personal progress I have made in my life.

 I was faced with a choice, as we all are when people criticize and critique our life to try and “fix” us.
 I could either fall into old bad habits of the eating disorder and self-loathing.

-Or, I could finally realize that I love myself and I’m perfectly fine the way I am, no matter what judgements a stranger may have and if you don’t think so, then great, that stranger can carry their judgment to their grave but I will keep living in light and love and no longer be affected by another’s hate or criticisms.
+Or, I could finally realize that I love myself and I’m perfectly fine the way I am, no matter what judgments a stranger may have and if you don’t think so, then great, that stranger can carry their judgment to their grave but I will keep living in light and love and no longer be affected by another’s hate or criticisms.

-That is my message: we all need to rally together and promote self acceptance and love.
+That is my message: we all need to rally together and promote self-acceptance and love.
 Let’s keep on living our life happily knowing that we are all beautiful and undying souls and we were born perfect and will never be more perfect than we are at this very moment.

-Because perfection isn’t an outward appearance or attire and seriously, who has a supermodel body and is truly happy within themselves everyday?
+Because perfection isn’t an outward appearance or attire and seriously, who has a supermodel body and is truly happy within themselves every day?
 Probably no one.

 I know that I am not “perfect” by American standards and probably never will be.
 But what I am is loving, adventurous, silly, goofy, a strong kid and no one can crush my spirit.

 I will never look like a typical tiny yoga teacher, but you know what?
-I look pretty freaking good—I am strong, flexible, knowledgeable and want to help people and so if that isn’t enough, then I will quit openly.
+I look pretty freaking good—I am strong, flexible, knowledgeable, and want to help people and so if that isn’t enough, then I will quit openly.